-Small-To-Mid-Sized Retailers (SMRs) are often left on the sidelines when it comes to watching the technology that is made available to the “big boys” of retailing.
-Solutions range from high performance Point-of-Sale systems, mobile devices, sophisticated software tools, self-service kiosks and digital signage… all valuable tools when it comes to providing a higher level of customer service, managing inventory, or simply to ensure that the business is managed efficiently.
-But doesn’t the smaller retailer face the same challenges?
-Don’t they need to run their business efficiently and provide a high level of customer service?
-Of course they do.
-But often times these new technologies come with a price tag that is simply out of reach for the SMR, and usually requires technical resources or infrastructure that just aren’t available, affordable, or practical for the SMR.
+Small business retailers are often left on the sidelines when it comes to watching the technology that is made available to the “big boys” of retailing.
+Solutions used in retail stores include high-performance Point-of-Sale systems, mobile devices, sophisticated software tools, self-service kiosks, and digital signage.
+These are all valuable tools when it comes to providing a higher level of customer service, managing inventory, or simply to ensure that the business is managed efficiently.
+It’s no secret smaller retailers face the same challenges.
+They need to run their business efficiently and provide a high level of customer service.
+But oftentimes these new technologies come with a price tag that is simply out of reach for small businesses, and usually requires technical resources or infrastructure that just aren’t available, affordable, or practical.

 Developing an application to conduct audits to randomly check product price labeling, could be done in a matter of minutes… by anyone.

-To address the customer service challenge, most “big box” stores have the luxury of “price checkers” located throughout the store that allows customers to scan the barcode on a product to determine its price.
-Yes, retailers have a universal problem with product price labeling.
+To address the customer service challenge, most “big box” stores have the luxury of “price-checkers” located throughout the store that allows customers to scan the barcode on a product to determine its price.
+Yes, both big and small business retailers have a universal problem with product price labeling.
 Either the product wasn’t marked or the label was removed.
 Maybe the retailer relies on shelf labels but the product was moved.
 Maybe the price was marked down, but this product was missed.
-There are a number of reasons why price checkers come in handy and NOTHING is more frustrating than not being able to find a sales associate to look up the price or having to go to the checkout lane to find out.
-Unfortunately, price checkers have historically been a luxury for the big-box stores because they had to be connected to a store server where the price and description information was stored.
+There are a number of reasons why price-checkers come in handy and NOTHING is more frustrating than not being able to find a sales associate to look up the price or having to go to the checkout lane to find out.
+Unfortunately, price-checkers have historically been a luxury for the big-box stores because they had to be connected to a store server where the price and description information was stored.
 This meant hardware installation, network connectivity, software integration, and a decent investment.

-The Small-to-Mid-sized Retailer now has affordable options for technology in both “back-room” and “store-floor” applications that will improve their business… and their bottom line.
+Small retailers now have affordable options for technology in both “back-room” and “store-floor” applications that will improve their business and ultimately their bottom line.
 The number of locations and size of the store shouldn’t be a barrier that results in being left on the technology sideline.